-Bio-Live does not contain any dairy, nuts, soy or egg derivatives and we do not process these materials in our plant.
-However, customers should be encouraged to contact their doctor before using our product if they have any concern about allergens.
+Bio-Live does not contain any dairy, nuts, soy or egg derivatives and we do not process these materials in our brewery.
+However, customers should be encouraged to contact their doctor before using our product if they have any concern about allergies.

 Can I take Bio-Live if I am pregnant or breast feeding?

 We have never received any reports of serious effects from taking Bio-Live.
 However, with specific conditions (e.g. pregnancy and breastfeeding), we recommend consulting a doctor before use.
-There is lots of research suggesting that pregnant and breastfeeding mums benefit themselves and their babes by boosting their microbes.
+There is lots of research suggesting that pregnant and breastfeeding mums and their babes benefit by boosting their microbes.
 Microbes play a part in every function, from boosting digestion, metabolising food, preventing allergies, eczema and hay fever as well as producing neurotransmitters that affect brain development.
-Probiotics are one of many ways to build a diverse strong microbiome, which is what every mother would want for her child in any case.
+Probiotics are one of many ways to build a diverse strong microbiome.

-We also make GOO for YOU for children which have also been specifically brewed to benefit those who are pregnant or breastfeeding.
+We also make GOO for YOU for children which has been specifically brewed to benefit those who are pregnant or breastfeeding.
 GOO for YOU contains strains of friendly microbes which have been shown to pass from mother to child in natural childbirth and breastfeeding.